 April is Child Abuse Prevention Month

-This April in America, we take an annual observance to raise awareness of childhood abuse around the country and also — a promise to prevent it.
-Whether we’re donating our time as an advocate or sharing our ideas with those around us, we can all play pivotal roles in doing something that enhances the lives of children everywhere.
+Every April in America, we take an annual observance to raise awareness of childhood abuse around the country and also — a promise to prevent it.
+Whether we’re donating our time as an advocate or sharing our ideas with those around us, we can all play pivotal roles in doing something that enhances the lives of children and young people everywhere.

 Founded in 1972, the national nonprofit Prevent Child Abuse America is an organization with chapters in all 50 states.
-This April 2018, they’re building on the success of last year’s abuse prevention campaign while they work to deepen their message.
-This year’s theme is “Help Great Childhoods Happen.”
+This April 2021, they’re building on the success of last year’s abuse prevention campaign while they work to deepen their message.
+This year’s theme is “Growing a Better Tomorrow for All Children, Together.”

-Within this idea of helping to make great childhoods happen, there are three components of the theme (as noted on their site).
+Within this idea of helping make great childhoods happen, there are also a few main components of the theme (as noted on their site).

-Pinwheels & Pinwheel Gardens: The pinwheel was introduced as the national symbol for child abuse prevention through Pinwheels for Prevention®.
+- Pinwheels & Pinwheel Gardens: The pinwheel was introduced as the national symbol for child abuse prevention through Pinwheels for Prevention®.
 The pinwheel serves as the national symbol of great childhoods.
-During April, Prevent Child Abuse America will plant pinwheel gardens to honor children of communities nationwide.
+In April, Prevent Child Abuse America will plant pinwheel gardens to honor children of communities nationwide.

-Maybe you’re a volunteer, a coach, a teacher — someone ready and willing to know how to look for the signs of abuse among children and be able to prevent it.
+Maybe you’re a volunteer, a coach, a teacher, or a caregiver — someone ready and willing to know how to look for the signs of abuse among children and be able to prevent it.
 Today is the perfect time to learn more and to work alongside the advocates striving every day to prevent child abuse and neglect everywhere.

-With the help of necessary resources, we can come together to create nurturing environments, to understand the epidemic of child abuse, and to prevent the problem before it even begins.
+With the help of necessary resources, we can create nurturing environments, understand the epidemic of child abuse, and prevent the problem before it even begins.

 History of Child Abuse Prevention Month